BobGerman/TeamsProvisioning/README.md

 * Run Connect-AzureRmService, and then the Install command you just edited

+* Back in KeyVault, grant the new app permission to Get and List secrets

 * Find the storage account and get the queues, and wire them to a Flow